One of the biggest oxygen plants in the world guarantees critical oxygen supply for Metsä Group’s bioproduct mill

 Everything is bigger and more efficient at the Äänekoski bioproduct mill, but pulp production in itself has remained the same.
 Oxygen is an essential chemical in pulp production, so the oxygen plant operations started at the same time as the bioproduct mill operations.
-“In fact, the oxygen plant was completed a bit more than a month ahead of schedule, so we had plenty of time to carry out the necessary test runs in peace to ensure a smooth start-up and operations for the plant,” says Matti Liimatainen, AGA’s Site Manager at the Äänekoski mill area.
+“In fact, the oxygen plant was completed a bit more than a month ahead of schedule, so we had plenty of time to carry out the necessary test runs in peace to ensure a smooth start-up and operations for the plant,” says Matti Liimatainen, Linde’s Site Manager at the Äänekoski mill area.

 The oxygen plant that operates with VPSA i.e. Vacuum Pressure Swing Adsorption technology, is one of the largest in the world.
 When Metsä Fibre was planning to build a bioproduct mill in Äänekoski, the question also arose as to whether the oxygen supply necessary for pulp production was sufficient.
 The new mill needed so much oxygen that transporting it with vehicles was not sensible.